Tieske/project.lua/doc_topics/01-introduction.md

     - Lua (`project`): "local prj = require '`project`'"

-* Go to the template on Github and create a new repo from it
+* Go to the template on Github and create a new repo from it, set the "`[short-description]`".

 * In the new repo settings, go to "Pages", and select branch "`main`" and folder "`/docs`".

-* On the main repo page edit the project details; add the "`[short-description]`" and the link to the documentation.
+* On the main repo page edit the project details; add the link to the documentation.

 * Clone the repo locally, and open it in an editor.